dart-lang/samples/server/google_apis/README.md

-A Dart HTTP services meant to be deployed to to [Google Cloud Run](https://cloud.google.com/run) and which uses the [Cloud Firestore](https://firebase.google.com/products/firestore) features in [package:googleapis](https://pub.dev/packages/googleapis).
+A Dart HTTP service meant to be deployed to
+[Google Cloud Run](https://cloud.google.com/run) and which uses the [Cloud Firestore](https://firebase.google.com/products/firestore) features in [package:googleapis](https://pub.dev/packages/googleapis).